Curtis R. Cowan – Fort Lauderdale Family Law Attorney

 Getting divorced is another story.
 It’s not much fun and not nearly so easy to “undo” a marriage.
 Property, possessions, and investments are legally tangled.
 Then there’s the problem of how to “divide” time with the kids.
 If you and the other spouse cannot reach agreement, a judge will dictate terms of divorce after a contentious and expensive legal battle.

-Curtis R. Cowan, a Florida Board-Certified marital and family law attorney and Florida Supreme Court Certified Family Mediator and certified attorney Michael Gilden with the Family Law Department of KO Lawyers represent men and women of Broward County, and have helped many hundreds of clients reach fair and amicable settlements in more than 29 years of practice.
-Contact us today at (954) 525-4100 to arrange a consultation.
+Curtis R. Cowan, a Florida Board-Certified marital and family law attorney and Florida Supreme Court Certified Family Mediator represents men and women of Broward County, and have helped many hundreds of clients reach fair and amicable settlements in more than 20 years of practice.
+Contact us today at 954-953-2575 to arrange a consultation.

 There Has to Be a Better Way. . .

 A divorce is a painful and difficult experience.
 There are various emotional stages of divorce that involve shock, anger, sadness, and eventually moving forward.
 In helping clients toward resolution, we emphasize cooperation and problem solving and consideration of both the legal and emotional aspects.
-While we can certainly protect your interests if litigation cannot be avoided, we believe that amicable, out-of-court settlements are possible in most divorces — and best for all involved.
-We educate clients about the functions and limitations of the legal system, guiding them to realistic expectations and workable goals.
+While we can certainly protect your interests if litigation cannot be avoided, we believe that amicable, out-of-court settlements are possible in most divorces – and best for all involved.
+We educate clients about the functions and limitations of the legal system, guiding them to realistic expectations and workable goals, whether it be a divorce that is strictly family-based, or one that involves company assets (like those listed here: https://www.sidley.com/en/us/services/commercial-litigation-and-disputes/).

 We also understand that divorce issues cannot always be worked out.
 If the other party refuses to come to the negotiating table, or you feel that you cannot budge on a particular issue, we may have to go to trial.
 We are experienced trial lawyers who can certainly protect your interests in your asset division, support, or custody issue if litigation is unavoidable.